Khin87/-deep-learning-challenge/README.md

 The resulting data included 44 features.
 The target variable (y) was IS_SUCCESSFUL.
 The data was split into training and test subsets.

 COMPILING, TRAINING, AND EVALUATING THE MODEL
 The model was required to achieve a target predictive accuracy higher than 75%.
-I made three official attempts using machine learning and neural networks.
+I made two official attempts using machine learning and neural networks.
 They all resulted in the same accuracy rate – right around 72%, so a little short of the required target accuracy.

 Results from each model attempt are detailed below: